kenlo94/financial_election_analysis/README.md

 ## Results & Analysis
 ### PyBank
+After executing the script to analyze the financial records, I achieved the results below:

 ![Screenshot](PyBank/Images/Budget_analysis.PNG)

 There were 86 total months included in the dataset.
-The net total amount was `$22,564,198` and the average change on a month-to-month basis was `$-8,311.11.` The greatest increase in profits was `$1,862,002` which occurred in August 2016 and the greatest decrease in profits was `$-1,825,558` which occurred in February 2014
+The net total amount was `$22,564,198` and the average change on a month-to-month basis was `$-8,311.11.` The greatest increase in profits was `$1,862,002` which occurred in August 2016 and the greatest decrease in profits was `$-1,825,558` which occurred in February 2014.

 ### PyPoll
+After executing the script to analyze the election results, I achieved the outcome below:

 ![Screenshot](PyPoll/Images/election_analysis.PNG)

 There were 369,711 total votes cast in the election.
 The counties where the votes were collected were Jefferson County, Denver County, and Arapahoe County.